 - 1. Develop an appropriate mechanism to ensure that the aims of the programme are regularly revised in consultation with the relevant stakeholders and that the programme contributes to the achievement of the institutional mission and strategic goals. - 2.
-Clearly define the roles of both BUB and UoS in relation to staff capacity building and research activities/collaboration their relationship. - 3.
+Clearly define the roles of both BUB and UoS in relation to staff capacity building and research activities/collaborations. - 3.
 Clearly identify the alignment between both the programme aims and programme intended learning outcomes. - 4.
-Map the modules' intended learning outcomes to the programme intended learning outcomes to ensure that programme intended learning outcomes are well covered in the programme's modules.
+Map the modules' intended learning outcomes to the programme intended learning outcomes to ensure that programme intended learning outcomes are well covered in the programme's modules. - 5.
+Expedite the introduction of elective, internship and capstone project modules to enhance students' learning experience.

-- 5. Review all module specifications to ensure that all references are updated and develop a systemic mechanism to ensure that this revision is periodically maintained. - 6.
-Expedite and prioritise the implementation of the student information component of the integrated management information system. - 7.
-Expedite the implementation of the Benchmarking Policy. - 8.
-Ensure that the surveys are regularly conducted, and the decisions taken based on the collected comments and data are communicated to the relevant stakeholders. - 9.
+- 6. Review all module specifications to ensure that all references are updated and develop a proper mechanism to ensure that this revision is periodically maintained. - 7.
+Expedite and prioitise the implementation of the student information component of the integrated management information system. - 8.
+Expedite the implementation of the Benchmarking Policy. - 9.
+Ensure that the surveys are regularly conducted, and the decisions taken based on the collected comments and data are communicated to the relevant stakeholders. - 10.
 Monitor and review the effectiveness of the mechanisms used to scope the needs of Bahrain labour market.